jquense/yup/README.md

 if specified using the `${param}` syntax.
 By default all test messages are passed a `path` value which is valuable in nested schemas.

-the `test` function is called with the current `value`, along with `path` and `context` if they exist.
+the `test` function is called with the current `value`.
 For more advanced validations you can use the alternate signature to provide more options (see below):

 ```js
 var jimmySchema = yup.string()